Medically reviewed by Dr. Paula Simons, DVM

 That said, there may be times when supplementation is appropriate.
 Always speak with a veterinarian before administering supplements to your dog.

 What Causes Hip Dysplasia in Dogs?

-Too Much vs Too Little Exercise
+Too Much Exercise in Large-Breed Puppies

 Read this for more information on puppy exercise guidelines: Puppies: How Much Exercise is Too Much?

 Every extra pound on a dog causes unnecessary strain on the joints.
 If your dog has been diagnosed with hip dysplasia the last thing you want to do is start her on a big exercise program.

 The best way to manage obesity is through a healthy diet formulated specifically for dogs with hip dysplasia.

 Follow your veterinarian’s advice on when and how to introduce more exercise into your dog’s routine.